drbarnz/blog/content/_index.md

      is made with.
  * [RatanShreshtha/DeepThought](https://github.com/RatanShreshtha/DeepThought)
      for the very snazzy theme.
- * And You too, for spending your time &amp; data to see, read, wish you didn't then laugh at this meta text.

-Also shout outs to some cool people:

  * Might be wondering _"damn that's a cool pfp"_ that was by the great [@grubkiss](https://twitter.com/grubkiss)
  * [mango.pdf.zone](https://mango.pdf.zone/) or [@mangopdf](https://twitter.com/mangopdf), they have been a great inspiration in acceptable ~~memes~~ writing styles.
  * [@__steele](https://twitter.com/__steele) that has successfully started a co-woker blog race, with [complementary blog link](https://awsteele.com/)
+ * And You too, for spending your time &amp; data to see, read, wish you didn't then laugh at this meta text.

 ## How to report a wrong